awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

 Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

 **Important**
 You can deploy to Amazon EC2 instances with x86 or Arm processors\.
-However, you can't deploy to instances that have GPUs or Inferentia chips\.
+However, you can't deploy to instances that have Inferentia chips\.
 You can't deploy to the following regions: China \(Beijing\) \(`cn-north-1`\) or China \(Ningxia\) \(`cn-northwest-1`\)\.
 There is no AWS CloudFormation template to deploy nodes with\.
 Bottlerocket images don't come with an SSH server or a shell\.
 You can use out\-of\-band access methods to allow SSH enabling the admin container and to pass some bootstrapping configuration steps with user data\.
 For more information, see these sections in the [bottlerocket README\.md](https://github.com/bottlerocket-os/bottlerocket) on GitHub: